gunnar-miklis/multi-filtering/README.md

 ## 📋 Features

 - Filter coffee data by `Roasts`, `Types`, `Flavors`, and `Categories`.
-- Display available filters.
-- Display active filters.
+- Display "available" and "active" filters.
-- Move filters from available to active when clicked and vice versa.
+- On selecting filters, filters move from "available" to "active" and vice versa.
+- Filters are represented and updated in the browser URL as well.
+- Filters can be set by entering a specific URL.
-- Option to clear active filters.
+- Option to clear "active" filters (including clear URL).

 ## 🗂️ Project Structure